pldmgg/HTMLToJson/README.md

 # HTMLToJson
 Use XPath to specify how to parse a particular website and return your desired Json output.
-Leverages [OpenScraping](https://github.com/Microsoft/openscraping-lib-csharp), [dotnet-script](https://github.com/filipw/dotnet-script), and ScrapingHub's [Splash Server](https://github.com/scrapinghub/splash)
+Leverages [OpenScraping](https://github.com/Microsoft/openscraping-lib-csharp), [dotnet-script](https://github.com/filipw/dotnet-script), and ScrapingHub's [Splash Server](https://github.com/scrapinghub/splash) in order to fully and faithfully render javascript.

 ## Getting Started